 What is Solidity?

-The contract you create with Solidity is immutable once you deployed it.
+The contracts you create with Solidity is immutable once you deployed it.
 So most of the times you need to run many tests with your contract to ensure that it is run without bugs.

 From the docs: Contracts in Solidity are similar to classes in JavaScript (I know... it's not a real class).
 They contain persistent data in state variables, and functions that can modify these variables.